SusanneJandl/continuous-delivery-techdemo/README.md

 I made this decision because I do not have a lot of experience with Python but often have to use it in my day-to-day work, dealing with AI and ML models.
 For following the development steps of the project a [Detailed documentation](https://github.com/SusanneJandl/continuous-delivery-techdemo/blob/main/docs/detailed_steps.md) is provided.

+### Branching Strategy
+As this project is done by myself as a single person, the strategy was to have a working version of the project in the `main` branch.
+After the first workin version existed, new implementation was done in a new branch and merged into `main` when ready.

 ## Objective
 The main objective is to apply CD practices by automating key processes, ensuring a smoother and more efficient software development lifecycle.
 This includes:
 - Automated builds with build tools.